shiltemann/recipes/README.md

 # Recipes

-Just a place for me to keep track of recipes (mostly my family's)
+Just a place for me to keep track of recipes (our family's)

 Sisters, instructions about how to add recipes: [here](INSTRUCTIONS.md)